How to Convert Decimal to Binary and Binary to Decimal

 Binary only uses two numerals 0 and 1.
 Place holders in binary each have a value of powers of 2.
 So the first place has a value 20 = 1, the second place 21 = 2, the third place 22 = 4, the fourth place 23 = 8 and so on.

-In binary we count 0, 1 and then since there's no numeral for two we move onto the next place holder so three is written as 10 binary.
+In binary we count 0, 1 and then since there's no numeral for two we move onto the next place holder so two is written as 10 binary.
 This is exactly the same as when we get to ten decimal and have to write it as 10 because there's no numeral for ten.

 Placeholder Value in the Binary Numbering System